Isabella Buscemi Exposes Chest In Hardly-There Bikini Top

 The model appeared to be inside a car as she took the selfies, and sat on a red chair.
 Her bikini top had star-like designs that covered her chest.
 However, the top was arguably too small, leaving most of her chest on full display.
 The top also featured multiple, thin straps that criss-crossed in the front of her chest.

-Meanwhile, Isabella also wore her hair in a high ponytail with two bangs that framed her face.
+Meanwhile, Isabella also wore her hair in a high ponytail with bangs that framed her face.
 She didn’t wear a necklace, but rocked a silver watch on her left wrist.

 The first photo of the set showed her smiling with her eyes closed, as she playfully stuck out her tongue.
 On the other hand, the second photo showed the model looking at the camera with a slight smile.
 She also placed her right hand on her arm, which revealed her red manicure.